Cool Old Games

 Rules for Tile-based Games

 Tile games are a wide variety of different game types, named after their main medium of play.
-Tile-based games use rectangular pieces as the main gameplay element, and depending on the game-type, can be a single or multiplayer experience designed for teamwork or puzzling.
+Tile-based games use rectangular pieces as the main gameplay element, and depending on the game type, can be a single or multiplayer experience designed for teamwork or puzzling.
 Popular tile-based classics are Dominoes, Mahjong, and many more exotic options.
 All these games use tiles of a certain variety.

 Japanese

 Japanese Mahjong, also known as Riichi Mahjong, is the most recognizable of Japanese tile games, being as popular as the classic Go among adults in Japan.
-Riichi Mahjong has a reputation of being the most complex form of Mahjong, and for good reason.
-Unlike its Chinese counterpart, Riichi Mahjong delivers a more complex experience, where every action carries consequence.
+Riichi Mahjong has a reputation for being the most complex form of Mahjong, and for good reason.
+Unlike its Chinese counterpart, Riichi Mahjong delivers a more complex experience, where every action carries consequences.
 One badly-thought-out discard early on in the game may result in you forfeiting your win completely.
 A full rules guide can be found in our Japanese Mahjong guide.

 Chinese